jtmkrueger/lilBox/README.md

 ```
 ---

-`lilBox.confirm(html, confirmed, userOptions) - `confirmed` will need to be a function.
-Selecting no will clear the lightbox.
+`lilBox.confirm(html, confirmed, userOptions)` - `confirmed` will need to be a function, unless you don't want it to do anything in which case it should be `null` or can be ommited if you're not passing in `userOptions`.
+Clicking the no button will clear the lightbox.
 Here's a simple example:
 ```
 lilBox.confirm('ready to go to the next slide?', function () {
   console.log('code that advances the slide!');